 Since Congress introduced the modern budget process in 1976, there have been 20 "funding gaps," including the 2018-2019 shutdown and the one in January 2018, when funds were not appropriated for at least one day.
 (The hours-long lapse in appropriations in February 2018, though sometimes characterized as a shutdown, did not result in federal employee furloughs.)
-However, before 1980, the government did not shut down but rather continued normal operations through six funding gaps.
-Since 1981, 10 funding gaps of three days or fewer have occurred, mostly over a weekend when government operations were only minimally affected.
+However, before 1980, the government did not shut down, but rather continued normal operations through six funding gaps.
+Since 1981, ten funding gaps of three days or fewer have occurred, mostly over a weekend when government operations were only minimally affected.

 There have now been four "true" shutdowns where operations were affected for more than one business day.
-The first two happened in the winter of 1995-1996 when President Bill Clinton and the Republican Congress were unable to agree on spending levels and the government shut down twice, for a total of 26 days.
-The third was in 2013 when a House and Senate standoff over funding for the Affordable Care Act (ACA) resulted in a 16-day shutdown.
-The fourth shutdown, starting in December 2018 and continuing into January 2019, centered on a dispute over border wall funding and was the longest-lasting shutdown at 35 days.
+The first two happened in the winter of 1995-1996, when President Bill Clinton and the Republican Congress were unable to agree on spending levels, causing the government to shut down twice, for a total of 26 days.
+The third was in 2013, when a House and Senate standoff over funding for the Affordable Care Act (ACA) resulted in a 16-day shutdown.
+The fourth shutdown in December 2018 and January 2019 - technically only a partial shutdown because five of the 12 appropriations had previously been enacted - centered on a dispute over border wall funding and was the longest-lasting shutdown at 35 days.